severalnines/docs/user-guide/mysql/manage.rst

 * **Port**
 	- ProxySQL load-balanced port.
 Default is 6033.

+* **Select Version**
+	- Pick a ProxySQL major version to be installed by ClusterControl.
+Default is 2.x.

 * **Add a new address**
 	- Specify the hostname or IP address of the host.
 This host must be accessible via passwordless SSH from ClusterControl node.